-Jennifer DeLucia, DAT, ATR-BC, LCAT, joined the College of Visual and Performing Arts (VPA) at Syracuse University as its new director of arts in healing, an interdisciplinary partnership with Falk College and the Institute for Veterans and Military Families (IVMF).
+Jennifer DeLucia, DAT, ATR-BC, LCAT, joined the College of Visual and Performing Arts (VPA) at Syracuse University as its new director of creative arts therapies, an interdisciplinary partnership with Falk College and the Institute for Veterans and Military Families (IVMF).

 DeLucia is investigating the possibility of establishing a new graduate hybrid program in arts in healing at the University.
 She will also serve as curator for the gallery in the new National Veterans Resource Complex (NVRC), currently under construction at the University.

 DeLucia previously led the AmericaServes Community of Practice for IVMF, a national collective impact initiative.
 Working across the country with federal, state, and community-based organizations, she developed the America Serves Community of Practice to empower the operation and continuous performance improvement of more than a dozen high-performing, coordinated networks of services, resources, and care nationally that were dedicated to improving the lives of veterans, service members, and their families.
 Supporting more than 500 human services providers, together caring for thousands of military-connected members and their families, DeLucia’s AmericaServes partners provided leading-edge innovation and best practice across all facets of human services and care for America’s veterans and their families.